Hello, World! - with Mesh

 First, we setup Mesh with Blockfrost as a provider.
 This will allow us to let Mesh handle transaction building for us, which includes managing changes.
 It also gives us a direct way to submit the transaction later on.

-Create a file named hello-world-lock.mjs
+Create a file named common.ts

 in the root of your project and add the following code: